BanterBoy/BanterBoy.github.io/_posts/2020-05-30-Container-refurb-v6.0.md

 ## Container v1.0

 Version 1.0 was created when we were converting our unused back room and our kitchen, into a kitchen diner.
 That has been my most ambitious DIY project so far and certainly the most difficult.
 Fortunately, I have been very lucky to have friends and family available to help which you can see from the many faces appearing in the photos below.
+Along with my trusty cat companion, who always seems to be sleeping somewhere inconvenient.

 This creation was to assist with storage and to serve as a temporary kitchen while the two rooms were knocked into one.
 It would eventually become the tool-shed/workshop for whatever "manly" thing I felt like doing in the future and what every man really wants, "A Man Cave".